 Caesars Entertainment (Bally’s parent company) has recently announced guests will have to start paying to park at their resorts.

-As of December 2, 2016, work is under way to install the kiosks, gates and infrastructure needed to begin charging their customers.
-This is estimated to begin in late December/early January 2017.
+As of this writing, work is under way to install the kiosks, gates and infrastructure needed to begin charging their customers.
+This is estimated to begin in the spring of 2017.

 Although self-parking fees have yet to be announced (we’ll update you when they are listed), prices for valet parking have been announced, and are as follows: